2023 awards honor students committed to the common good

 Nicholas Crookston and Mariana Aguilar received the Sr. Thea Bowman award, given annually to two undergraduate students who have exemplified a commitment to justice and dignity through active engagement within and outside the campus community and who demonstrate a sense of vocation dedicated to the common good.

 Nicholas Crookston was recognized for his wide ranging advocacy work throughout his time at Notre Dame, including founding a training program called UndocuAlly, designed to educate the campus community about the challenges students face based on immigration status and how to support them.
-“These are the kind of actions that exhibit a commitment to justice animated by the common good that we at the center value so much,” said Adam Gustine, assistant director for academic affairs at the Center for Social Concerns.
+“These are the kind of actions that exhibit a commitment to justice animated by the common good that we at the center value so much,” said Adam Gustine, assistant director for academic affairs at the Institute for Social Concerns.
 “We are glad to give him this award.”

 Mariana Aguilar engaged in multiple courses and programs at the center and also led a number of initiatives, expressing a desire to be an active participant in the work of justice.
 Her actions garnered the attention of her peers, who ultimately nominated her for the award.
 “It says something significant when your peers, the ones who see perhaps more sides of you than anyone else during your time at Notre Dame, recognize attributes that are worthy of emulation,” said Gustine.
 “I’ve been regularly struck by the way her values are expressed in her actions day to day.”